The GitHub page for our group has all of our publicly available source code.

 Below are some relevant links.

-The scadnano stable version matches what is on the master branch of the web interface code repository.
+The scadnano stable version matches what is on the main branch of the web interface code repository.
 The scadnano dev version matches what is on the dev branch of the web interface code repository.
 Its releases are explained on the releases page.
-When issues are handled in a release, they are closed when the changes make their way to the master branch.
+When issues are handled in a release, they are closed when the changes make their way to the main branch.
 If an issue is handled in the dev branch, the issue remains open, but you will see a comment that looks something like this: "dave-doty added a commit that referenced this issue 17 hours ago @dave-doty make width of File menu just enough to fit all entries on one line; fixes #339".
 These comments can help you decide if you want to use the latest version of scadnano (https://scadnano.org/dev), which has fixed an issue, before it makes its way to the stable version (https://scadnano.org).

 The automaton simulator (help documentation here) is an application used in my undergraduate Theory of Computation course.
 It can be used to visualize and simulator deterministic and nondeterministic finite automata, regular expressions, context-free grammars, and Turing machines.
+The source code for this is not currently publicly available, but email email@example.com if you would like to access it.